Humanities Concentration

 INTS 261/HIST 231 : Modern China: Roots of Revolution

-This course is a survey of Modern China from around 1600 to the present.
+This course is a survey of modern China from around 1600 to the present.
 The course helps students to understand the origins, processes, and outcomes of the revolution in 20th century China.
 The course analyzes the complex and contradictory process of revolution, including the Communist Revolution and the many other revolutions that have transformed Chinese society and politics.

 Units